 Dahlias and Gladiolus can also be planted in pots – just make sure you use pots that are deep enough.
-Scattered throughout this post are photos of my sap bucket plantings this past season.
-You will notice the gorgeous blooms of the Dahlias and Caladium, but no Gladiolus.
+I have used antique sap buckets for planting, and in these photos, you will notice the gorgeous blooms of the Dahlias and Caladium, but no Gladiolus.
 That’s because my sap buckets just weren’t large enough and my Gladiolus never bloomed.
-But that’s OK – I know for next year to try a deeper pot.
+Now, I know for next year to try a deeper pot.

 Shade-loving Begonias are also a favorite for container gardening, especially when planted in hanging pots.
 Once blooming, they instantly give off a romantic, cottage garden look.
 These long-lasting blooms are perfect for adding color and fragrance to shaded areas, like porches or patios.

-Canna Lilies and Calla Lilies lend themselves to container gardening and are perfect for creating a tropical oasis on a balcony in the middle of New York – because why not?
-Also, if you love cut Calla Lilies (and who doesn’t) you could create a cut container garden, placing it near your door so it’s really easy to come out and cut your summer bouquets.
+Canna Lilies and Calla Lilies lend themselves to container gardening, and are perfect for creating an elegant tropical oasis on a balcony, stoop, or patio.
+Also, if you love cut Calla Lilies (and who doesn’t) you could create a cut flower container garden!

 We have a variety of summer-blooming bulbs, including Nerine Lilies, Ranunculus, Rain Lilies and more that thrive in containers.
 Many of these varieties are also low growing, meaning they can be planted in smaller pots and window boxes, creating a conversation-starter at the entrance of your home.

 And, of course, you can always plant smaller perennials in containers.
 Varieties like Lavender, Coral Bells, Sedum and more thrive in larger containers with well-draining soil.

 5 Tips For Growing A Healthy, Vibrant Container Garden